 WordPress provides free hosting and client support with its robust content management service.
 At Bean Ninjas, we use it for our ongoing content management through our blog.
 We built our current website using the theme “Divi.”

 Although there are many themes to choose from, you can also build your own theme from scratch.
 But this option does require some knowledge of the PHP coding language.

 If you don’t have the knowledge, it’s best to hire a pro or just select a pre-built theme.

 Dropbox is a key tool for sharing client information in a secure manner.
 It can accommodate large files and allows for easy collaboration.

-Dropbox is a cloud-based software, so you can access it from anywhere.
+Dropbox is cloud-based software, so you can access it from anywhere.
 The secure login means you can store critical files and information with peace of mind.
-You can even share files with someone who doesn’t have a dropbox account.
+You can even share files with someone who doesn’t have a Dropbox account.